czhangy/UCLA-Core/Upper-Divs/CS-M151B/notes.md

     - Design for Moore's Law
       - Technology trends are giving processor designers a large toolchain to be used
-      - Voltage doesn't scale well, how do we spend out budget of transistors effectively?
+      - Voltage doesn't scale well, how do we spend our budget of transistors effectively?
     - Use abstraction to simplify design
       - Designing for something without fully knowing how it works as a means of simplifying a problem
     - Make the common case fast